LibanIsse/memos-on-fargate/README.md

 - Dependabot is configured to raise dependency update pull requests.
 - SBOM generation is included for software supply chain visibility.

-## Issues I Worked Through

-Some of the issues I had to debug during the project:

-- ALB returned 503 Service Temporarily Unavailable when the target group had no healthy ECS tasks.
-- ECS tasks were stopping because the container image tag and digest did not match what was available in ECR.
-- The ALB health check path had to match the application health endpoint, otherwise ECS targets stayed unhealthy.
-- Terraform state locking failed during concurrent CI/CD runs, showing why remote state locking matters.
-- ECS deployments sometimes conflicted with Terraform because the task definition was being updated by CI/CD.

-I debugged these by checking ECS service events, target group health checks, CloudWatch logs, ECR image tags, task definition revisions, GitHub Actions logs, IAM role settings and Terraform state behaviour.

-## What I Learned

-This project helped me understand how the main ECS deployment pieces fit together, from Docker builds to running the app on ECS Fargate behind an HTTPS load balancer.

-Main takeaways:

-- How ECS services, task definitions, target groups and ALB health checks work together.
-- Why ECS tasks should run in private subnets behind a public Application Load Balancer.
-- How to debug common ECS issues such as unhealthy targets, failed tasks and ALB 503 errors.
-- How to organise Terraform using modules, remote state and state locking.
-- How GitHub Actions can deploy to AWS securely using OIDC.
-- Why commit SHA image tags make deployments easier to trace.
-- How security checks, Dependabot, SBOM generation and drift detection improve the pipeline.

 ## Tech Stack

 - **Cloud:** AWS ECS Fargate, ECR, ALB, VPC, Route 53, ACM, RDS, IAM, CloudWatch, S3